The new Corporate Net-Zero Standard Version 2.0

 What’s new in Version 2.0 (key elements)

-The updated Standard introduces comprehensive updates across five key areas—strengthening alignment with the latest climate science and evolving best practice:
+The updated Standard introduces comprehensive updates across six key areas—strengthening alignment with the latest climate science and evolving best practice:

 Version 2.0 is relevant for: